AriFordsham/GHCWiki/commentary/packages/concepts.md

 <table><tr><th>Package ID</th>
 <td>
 Package name plus version.
 With Hackage today, this identifies a unit of distribution: given a package ID you can download a source tarball \[SOURCE\] of a package (but not build it).
-Pre-GHC 7.10, the package ID was used for symbols and type-checking (\[SYMBOL\] and \[TYPES\]), but this is no longer the case.
+Pre-GHC 7.10, the package ID was used for library identification, symbols and type-checking (\[LIBRARY\], \[SYMBOL\] and \[TYPES\]), but this is no longer the case.
 </td></tr></table>

 <table><tr><th>Installed Package ID</th>